cleverpush/cleverpush-developer-docs/docs/sdks/android/methods.md

 CleverPush.getInstance(this).showAppBanner("BANNER_ID")
 ```

-## Event Tracking
+## Conversion Event Tracking

-Events can be used to trigger follow-up campaigns or to track conversions.
+Events can be used to track conversions.

 **JAVA**